 You don't need to be perfect!
+Talking with other parents

 Your role as parents will change over the course of the passing days and the different stages of your child's life.
 Being a parent is all about learning, making mistakes, and trying again.
 Don't get discouraged.
 It's normal to have doubts and to feel awkward and insecure at times.
 What's more, being a good model for your child also means acknowledging your missteps and mistakes.